badal-io/airflow2-local-ci-cd/ci-cd/README.md

 This project contains GCP cloudbuild confiugration code that run the Airflow 2 CI/CD pipeline.

-<ins>Note:</ins> &nbsp; Before working with your local development environment <strong>fork<strong> the repository, so you can have your own branch for development and custom changes.
+<ins>Note:</ins> &nbsp; Before working with your local development environment <strong>fork</strong> the repository, so you can have your own branch for development and custom changes.

 <br/>